oxc-project/acorn-test262/test-typescript/tests/cases/compiler/propertiesAndIndexersForNumericNames.ts.md

               "start": 1228,
               "end": 1251,
               "raw": "\"not a negative number\"",
-              "value": "not a negative number"
+              "value": "not a negative number",
+              "regex": null,
+              "bigint": null
             }
           },
           {